Top Five Cybersecurity & Data Privacy Books Everyone Should Read

 * * *

-We hope you’ll like our picks for the best books on privacy and data protection.
+We hope you’ll like our picks for the best books on online privacy and data protection.
 Some of them might make you worry, others – laugh out loud (like the works of David Platt).
 But most importantly, we’d like them to make you think (even think twice) about your online data and the importance of keeping it as secure as possible.